Klinogicare® Quantum Magnetic Storm

 Cooling system

-Air Requires no maintenance, but needs technical pauses during prolonged use.
+Air Maintenance-free, but requires technical pauses during prolonged use.

-Liquid Allows 6-10 hours of continuous operation without breaks.
-However, it requires replacing the water in the circuit every 4 weeks.
+Liquid Allows up to 10 hours of continuous operation without interruption.
+However, it requires a water change in the circuit every 4 weeks.

 Number of channels

-• 1 channel: Work with only one area (one patient).
+• 1 channel: work on a single area (one patient).

-• 2 channels: Simultaneous work with two muscle groups (or two patients).
+• 2 channels: simultaneous work on two muscle groups (or two patients).

-Different anatomical zones require different field geometry and inductor diameter.
+Different anatomical areas require a different field geometry and inductor diameter.

-Small applicator Joints and delicate areas.
-Minimizes field dispersion and prevents activation of surrounding structures.
-Critical for the hand, ankle, and local trigger points.
+Small applicator Joints and sensitive areas.
+Minimizes field dispersion and avoids the activation of surrounding structures.
+Essential for the hand, the ankle, and local trigger points.

-Medium applicator Universal.
-Optimal for the hip region and inner thigh, where a large inductor can cause excessive stimulation of bony landmarks.
+Ring applicator Versatile in use.
+Optimal for the hip region and the inner thigh, where a large inductor can cause excessive stimulation of the bony landmarks.

 Large applicator Large muscle groups.
-Designed for quadriceps, glutes, and paravertebral zones - maximum coverage for high-intensity protocols, including sports programs.
+Developed for the quadriceps, the glutes, and the paravertebral zones: maximum coverage for high-intensity protocols, including sports programs.

 Support ecosystem